Teaching the world to rope and ride.

 Shortly after the trade ban was lifted in 1779, the Spanish colonial government reversed their decision because of the surge of smuggling.
 Since trade with Louisiana was hugely profitable, however, illicit trade continued.
 In a rare moment of unity, ranchers and missionaries became allies in their opposition to Spain's regulation of trade.

-In a 1785, rancher Juan José Flores submitted a document to the Spanish government in Mexico.
+In 1785, rancher Juan José Flores submitted a document to the Spanish government in Mexico.
 Known as the San Fernando Memorial, the document argued that unbranded livestock belonged to ranchers since those animals were descended from the ranchers' animals.
 The government agreed and allowed the ranchers to collect and brand the animals.

 Due to the San Fernando Memorial ruling, ranchers and missionaries planned a great round-up in 1787.
 La Bahia was the only mission to actually participate.
 As many as 7,000 cattle were captured and branded.
 This event marked a shift in the balance of power between ranchers and missionaries.

 By 1795, ranchers were no longer required to pay the Mustang Fund taxes and were given one tax-free year to round up and brand wild livestock.
-This change in policy resulted in the increased transportation of cattle to markets in Louisiana and northern Mexico where they are sold for their tallow, hides, and meat.
+This change in policy resulted in the increased transportation of cattle to markets in Louisiana and northern Mexico where they were sold for their tallow, hides, and meat.

 Cattle herds became severely depleted because of continual predator attacks as well as the increased market demands for cattle products.
 The cattle industry declined and ranchers turned their money-making efforts toward a new livestock source— wild mustangs.